 The Union County Consortium Consolidated Plan 2015-2019 outlines community housing and economic development goals and objectives for this five year period.
 This document identifies three basic goals against which HUD will evaluate the Consolidated Plan and the local jurisdiction's performance.
 Each of these goals must benefit primarily HUD eligible households (very low, low and moderate income).
-Very low income is defined as less than 30 percent of Median Family Income, and Moderate Income as between 50 and 80 percent of Median Family Income.
+Very low income is defined as less than 30 percent of Median Family Income, Low Income as between 30 and 50 percent of Median Family Income, and Moderate Income as between 50 and 80 percent of Median Family Income.